 Students may apply to the Studio Art Option or the Art & Design option after completion of a minimum of 6 courses (24 credits) that must include the Foundation Core.
 (Art & Design option applicants must take ART 160 Typographic Form & Function and ART 253 Digital Imaging as part of the 24-credit minimum).
 Students are expected to have maintained a minimum cumulative GPA of 3.0 in these 6 courses.
 Acceptance to the B.F.A. program is based on an assessment of a portfolio of artwork from these courses (see above).

 Accepted B.F.A.
-Studio Art and Art & Design option students will have the opportunity to have an individual studio space and work one on one with an Art professor mentor.
+Studio Art and Art & Design option students will have the opportunity to have an individual studio space and work one on one with an Art and Design professor mentor.
 All accepted candidates will mount a B.F.A. solo thesis exhibition as a graduation requirement.
 Candidates in the B.F.A.
 Studio Art and Art & Design options will meet with the B.F.A.
 Studio Options Committee after their completion of their B.F.A.
 Senior Exhibition.
 The committee will conduct an oral review in which the candidate will outline the rationale followed for their exhibition.

 All B.F.A. candidates must maintain a minimum cumulative GPA of 3.0 in the major (Art courses).
 The B.F.A.
 Studio Options Committee will also conduct mid-level reviews of accepted students during the fall semester.
 The purpose of the review is to assess the candidate's progress toward the completion of the degree as well as the development of their artwork.
 Individuals whose GPA falls below the 3.0 minimum standard or whose artwork is not at the appropriate level for the B.F.A. will be returned to the B.A. degree and will only be allowed to reapply when the B.F.A requirements are met.